 Jumbo Spot RTQ $40 Hotspot

-The Nano-Spot and Jumbo Spot RTQ both have Wi-Fi, 70cm radio, OLED screen and support Pi-Star, YSF, D-STAR, DMR, P25, NXDN, M17, POCSAG, YSF-to-NXDN, YSF-to-P25 and YSF-to-DMR.
+The Jumbo Spot RTQ both have Wi-Fi, a single 70cm radio, OLED screen and supports Pi-Star, YSF, D-STAR, DMR, P25, NXDN, M17, POCSAG, YSF-to-NXDN, YSF-to-P25 and YSF-to-DMR.
 The Jumbo Spot transmitter is rated at 20 milliwatts.
 See my Jumbo Spot Pi-Star settings.

 Generic Chinese MMDVM_HS_HAT_Duplex Pi Hat Hotspot/Repeater $38

-Dual radios allow simultaneous reception and transmission.
+Dual radios allow simultaneous reception and transmission (duplex operation).
 I paired it with an old $35 raspberry pi3 with Pi-Star.
 Its dual radio chips are rated at 20 milliwatts each.
 See my MMDVM_HS_HAT_Duplex Pi-Star settings.

 Setting Up The Radios